Virtual Accounting

 • Driver based modeling, links assumptions to revenue drivers, unit economics, staffing, and cost structures.

-• Scenario and sensitivity analysis, test best, base, and worst cases, stress test margin, price, demand, and payment terms.
+• Scenario and sensitivity analysis, test best, base, and worst cases.
+Stress test margin, price, demand, and payment terms.

 • Cash flow forecasting, model burn rate, runway, receivables, payables, and tax outflows like GST and TDS.

 • AI insights and alerts, flags anomalies, highlights trends, and nudges you on deadlines.
+In 2026, AI tools detect drifts in AR collection speed or unusual expense spikes automatically.

 • Collaboration and audit trail, comments, version control, and approvals so teams can work together and track changes.